Janelle Anyanonu

 Janelle Anyanonu is an American politician serving as a member of the New Mexico House of Representatives for the 19th district.
 Elected in November 2022, she assumed office on January 1, 2023.

 Early life and education

-The daughter of Nigerian immigrants, Anyanonu was raised in Albuquerque, New Mexico.
+The daughter of a Nigerian immigrant, Anyanonu was raised in Albuquerque, New Mexico.
 She graduated from Manzano High School and earned a Bachelor of Science degree in applied sciences from Wayland Baptist University.

 Career

 Anyanonu worked as an office manager and served as a member of the New Mexico Black Central Organizing Committee.
 A 2020 graduate of the Emerge America program in New Mexico, Anyanonu was elected to the New Mexico House of Representatives in November 2022.
+In her first legislative session, Anyanonu was among the five legislators who successfully carried the Reproductive and Gender-Affirming Health Care Freedom Act, which protected abortion and gender-affirming care in the state.
+It was signed into law on March 13, 2023.